DukeLarsey/Linux-Administration-Project/README.md

 <br>

-2. To verify the creation of the groups
+2. To verify the creation of the groups:
 ```bash
 getent group Management
 ```